joom/turkish-deasciifier.vim/README.md

 turkish-deasciifier.vim
 =======================

-This plugin is a tool to pipe your selection into the [Python code written by emres (Emre Sevinç)](https://github.com/emres/turkish-deasciifier/), which is based on Deniz Yüret's turkish-mode [emres/turkish-mode](https://github.com/emres/turkish-mode).
+This plugin is a tool to pipe your selection into a Turkish deasciifier, which is based on Deniz Yüret's [turkish-mode](https://github.com/emres/turkish-mode).

 It contains two functions, one to deasciify a selection, and the other to asciify it.